r1do1/r1do1/README.md

 # 🚀 Applications Catalog

-A public overview of applications I'm currently working on.
+Overview of applications I'm currently working on.

 ---